nf-core/website/markdown/usage/troubleshooting.md

 nextflow run nf-core/<pipeline> --input "/path/to/sample_*/*.fq.gz"
 ```

+### Sample sheet input

+If you are using a sample sheet or TSV input method, check there is not a mistake or typo in the path in a given column.
+Common mistakes are a trailing space at the end of the path, which can cause problems.

 ### Data organization

 The pipeline can't take a list of multiple input files - it takes a glob expression.
 If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.
 If running in paired end mode please make sure that your files are sensibly named so that they can be properly paired.
 See the previous point.